Canon RP vs Panasonic G10

 It is notable that the RP has a microphone port, which is missing on the G10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The RP is a recent model that features in the current product line-up of Canon.
-In contrast, the G10 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G10 was succeeded by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the RP and G10 can be found, respectively, in the Canon RP Manual (free pdf) or the online Panasonic G10 Manual.

 So what conclusions can be drawn?
 Is the Canon RP better than the Panasonic G10 or vice versa?
 The listing below highlights the relative strengths of the two models.